top of page

 We are proud to share with our Middletown community that two new Pierce fire trucks officially went into production this week, with final delivery expected this September.
 These vehicles will replace two of our department’s oldest and most heavily used fire engines, ensuring our firefighters have the tools they need to respond safely and efficiently to emergencies throughout town.

-As we look forward to the arrival of these new trucks in September, we remain committed to transparency, safety, and readiness—ensuring Middletown continues to be a safe place to live, work, and visit.
+As we look forward to the arrival of these new trucks this fall, we remain committed to transparency, safety, and readiness—ensuring Middletown continues to be a safe place to live, work, and visit.

 PROJECT NAME: